CrendKing/avisynth_filter/.github/ISSUE_TEMPLATE/bug_report.md

 2.
 3.

-**Checklist**
-- Try a different **video player** and check if the issue persist.
-For example, if your main video player is MPC-HC, try MPC-BE.
-Findings:

-- Try a different **video renderer** and check if the issue persist.
-For example, if issue exists with madVR, try EVR.
-Findings:

-- Try a different **video file** and check if the issue persist.
-Try another file with different format, dimension and frame rate.
-Findings:

 <!--
-You could enable logging and upload the log file to help diagnosis.
-Follow wiki https://github.com/CrendKing/avisynth_filter/wiki/How-to-enable-logging

 You could upload screenshots if the issue is related to visual.

 You could upload the video file if it is small enough, or you know how to cut and crop it.
 If you do, be sure to test the cut file before uploading.